How to Manage and Reduce Risk When Investing

 With respect to my own personal emergency fund, for example, I have global stocks, global bonds and gold.
 I also use long-term treasuries.
 Contrary to popular belief, gold has no correlation to stocks.
 On the other hand, long-term US treasuries share a negative correlation with US stocks—and the same holds true for the US total bond market and US stocks.
 Foreign bonds have no correlation to US stocks and global stocks at large.
 What does all this mean?
 Simply put, if you build a portfolio with non-correlated asset classes, your drops won't be that big, and your recovery time won't be that long.

-If you employ truly non-correlated asset classes when building your portfolio, it might take you up to one or two years to break even historically: giving people in their 70s, 80s, or even 90s an opportunity to boast a portfolio that will in fact also lend them inflation protection and better growth than a cash account would.
+If you employ truly non-correlated asset classes when building your portfolio, asset management, it might take you up to one or two years to break even historically: giving people in their 70s, 80s, or even 90s an opportunity to boast a portfolio that will in fact also lend them inflation protection and better growth than a cash account would.

 With investment diversification now fully accounted for, it might go without saying that the next thing you can do to manage or reduce risk is to purchase the right products.